Doping talk rears its head after Russian swimmers win

 “You need to be able to lose.
 Not everyone has that gift.”

-Most Russian athletes were allowed to compete in Tokyo, even though they officially represent the Russian Olympic Committee — not their country.
+Most Russian athletes were allowed to compete at Tokyo, even though they officially represent the Russian Olympic Committee — not their country.

 Two Russian swimmers, Alexandr Kudashev and Veronika Andrusenko, were initially banned from competing in Tokyo by world governing body FINA because of evidence gathered from the Moscow lab.